tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/role-resource-access-control-vmc.rst

 Parameter Changes in /etc/neutron/api-paste.ini
 -----------------------------------------------

-Contrail RBAC operation is based upon a user token received in the ``X-Auth-Token`` header in API requests.
-The following change must be made in ``/etc/neutron/api-paste.ini`` to force Neutron to pass the user token in requests to the Contrail API server:
+Tungsten Fabric RBAC operation is based upon a user token received in the ``X-Auth-Token`` header in API requests.
+The following change must be made in ``/etc/neutron/api-paste.ini`` to force Neutron to pass the user token in requests to the Tungsten Fabric API server:

 ::